Free AI Tools for Small Business (That Are Actually Useful in 2026)

 There are no truly free AI bookkeeping tools worth recommending in 2026 — the integrations with accounting systems are where the real value lives, and that's all paid.
 But two free pieces of the puzzle:

 Wave (free accounting + free invoicing) integrates with several AI receipt-capture tools that have free tiers under 25 receipts/month.
 For a sole trader or side-business, that's enough.
+The dashboard is basic but it covers the legal minimum for tracking income and expenses.

 Claude/ChatGPT (free) for monthly P&L sanity checks.
 Paste in a CSV export and ask "anything unusual here?" — surprisingly often, yes.
+Catches duplicate charges, miscategorized expenses, and unexpected month-over-month swings before your accountant does.

 Coding and technical